How our user experience design improved performance for BA

 Thanks to new web browser features, such as Flexbox (for unique layouts that adapt to the content within them), SVG sprites (for snappy and accessible icons), and path clipping (for creating fun grid systems), the Flying Start website had an ideal foundation for both attractive and engaging user experience design.

-Knowing from the outset that we had such features in our tool kit, the design of the website flourished without the browser constraints of the past and allowed for the impressive array of photography provided by British Airways to do much of the communicating.
+Knowing from the outset that we had such features in our tool kit, the design of the website flourished without the browser constraints of the past and allowed for the impressive array of photography provided by British Airways to do much of the communication.

 Considered information architecture